-"Consent" for sexual activity means cooperation in act or attitude pursuant to an exercise of free will and with knowledge of the nature of the act.
-A current or previous relationship shall not be
+"Consent" means cooperation in act or attitude pursuant to an exercise of free will and with knowledge of the nature of the act.
+A current or previous relationship shall not be sufficient to constitute consent.
+Submission under the influence of fear shall not constitute consent.